 - Downstream: Look at your overall anticipated volumes and talk to your carrier reps; see if using an exclusive carrier might lower your overall costs, or if there are other changes you can make, including more efficient packaging to avoid dimensional weight charges, higher use of free packaging, or more liberal use of flat rate packaging.
 At the very least, be sure your carrier(s) is/are aware of your anticipated increased volumes and that they are planning to provide adequate pickup capacity.

-- Returns: In addition to all the stats supporting free returns in the Shipping Service Level section, keep in mind that studies suggest 20–25% of consumers will return at least one gift during the holidays, so be operationally prepared; ensure your return processes are clear to customers visiting your selling platform, clearly explained on your packing slip, internally clearly defined from end to end, and running smoothly to handle the extra workload in your return-processing facility.
-You might want to consider including a return label in gift orders to leave a positive impression with potential future customers.
-Consider scan based returns where the label can be printed but a charge is not applied unless and until it is scanned.
+- Returns: In addition to all the stats supporting free returns in the Shipping Service Level section, keep in mind returns typically increase by 15% during the holidays.
+On average, 20%-40% of consumers will return a purchase, with percentages rising to as high as 50%.
+Be operationally prepared; ensure your return processes are clear to customers visiting your online store and are clearly explained on your packing slip, internally clearly defined from end to end, and running smoothly to handle the extra workload in your return-processing facility.
+You might want to include a return label in gift orders to leave a positive impression with potential future customers.
+Consider scan-based returns where the label can be printed but a charge is not applied unless and until it is scanned.

 The kinds of operational changes we recommend are seldom executed without a hitch, so be sure to stress-test any new initiative you can before the orders start flowing in.
 Once you’re into holiday order time and running the operations, keep a close eye on the reality of demand and operations versus your predictions, and adjust where possible when your operational changes fall short.

 - Leveraging return data: You might be able to gain insights from return data flowing through your shipping solution on what kind of products shouldn’t be promoted, or should be made exceptions to the return policy; you even might spot trends that underlie return policy abuse and address them.